-If there is one fight worth having about horror in 2019, it’s in regard to jump scares.
-They are quite possibly the most divisive trope in the horror filmmaker’s repertoire.
+If there is one fight worth having about horror, it’s in regard to jump scares.
+They are quite possibly the most divisive trope in the genre filmmaker’s repertoire.
 Sometimes called “cheap”, “easy,” or “annoying,” jump scares are down-right loathed or avoided by an increasingly vocal subset of horror fans.

 If you troll the haunted message boards of the Internet looking for discussions about on-screen blood, murder, and mayhem like I do, you may have noticed a tendency for posters to gate-keep the genre–referring to jump scares and apologists of the tactic as childish.

-I’ve seen posts like this at r/horror honestly as long as I’ve been checking out that subreddit (dating back to at least 2013).
-But I noticed an uptick in early 2018.
+I’ve seen posts like this at r/horror as long as I’ve been checking out that subreddit (dating back to at least 2013).
 It’s hard to tell exactly why a certain sentiment or popular opinion regarding a community can take hold at a certain time.
 With that in mind, I’ve set out to explore the full-throated jump scare hate, and determine if it’s truly a recent, trendy problem like some Internet commenters seem to think.

 Well, if you checked that link out, you know the answer isn’t very simple.
 According to wheresthejump.com there has been “a gradual increase in the frequency of jump scares with a spike occurring during the 1980s.”
 However, according to that same table, “…the number of jump scares per movie seems to have leveled off at around 10 per movie.”
 There are more jump scares in modern movies.
 But since 2000, the number has really only fluctuated between 8.4 and 10.2 JSPM (Jump Scares Per Movie).